 Further east the town of Zhangye (once known as Kanchow) was home to Marco Polo for a year in around 1275.
 60km to the south are the Qilian Mountains, where Horses’ Hoof Temple attracts a lot of visitors.
 The ancient Buddhist grottoes, carved into solid rock have both Indian and Chinese influences.
 For the birdwatcher, the hills nearby are home to Blue-eared Pheasants, Pine Buntings, Beautiful Rosefinches and five species of redstart, including the striking endemic Alashan Redstart.

 The southeastern part of Gansu (south of the capital, Lanzhou) is wetter and more wooded as one progresses south toward the Min Mountains on the border with Sichuan.
-The area was “worked” by the Russian collector M.Berezhovsky in 1886-7.
+The area was worked by the Russian collector M.Berezhovsky (1886-1887).
 He discovered for science such enigmatic birds as birds as Snowy-cheeked Laughingthrush (named for V.P.Sukatschev, his sponsor), Rusty-breasted Tit (originally named after Pere David) and Rusty-fronted Parrotbill (originally named after his fellow Russian, Przevalski).

 CloudBirders was created by a group of Belgian world birding enthusiasts and went live on 21st of March 2013.
 They provide a large and growing database of birding trip reports, complemented with extensive search, voting and statistical features.